 Just make sure to eat healthy foods during the other meals.

-Summary Another more "natural" way to do intermittent fasting is to simply skip one or two meals when you don't feel hungry or don't have time to eat.
+Summary Another way to do intermittent fasting is to simply skip one or two meals when you don't feel hungry or don't have time to eat.

-Some also believe that it may not be as beneficial for women as men.
-It may also not be a recommended choice for people who have or are prone to eating disorders.
+Some people believe it may not be as beneficial for women as for men.
+It's also not recommended for people who have or are prone to eating disorders.